HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 1. A numpy file containing all 2000 image data.
 2. A CSV files that contains labels that represent the number of people in each image.

-## The whole model is composed of the following parts:
+## The entire model is composed of the following parts:

 1. Data importing.
 2. Demonstrating some imported dataset.